-Resources were adequately allocated to ensure all CVS II students received an Individual Learning Plan, were instructed by a highly qualified teacher, and completed coursework aligned to the California State Standards.
-With more students having access to laptops and hotspots there was an increase in Digital and Professional skills offered online.
+Resources were adequately allocated to ensure all CVWPCS students received an Individual Learning Plan, were instructed by a highly qualified teacher, and completed coursework aligned to the California State Standards.
+With more students having access to laptops and hotspots there was an increase in Digital Skills and Professional Skills offered online.
 CTE and Dual enrollment courses were assigned to students to prepare students for college.
-Counseling 48, counseling 53 and Health, Psychology we several courses offered online through our local community college partner.
-In coordination with school counselors, CTE staff supported students taking dual enrollment and served as the point person in registering them to take college classes.
+Counseling 48, Counseling 53 and Health, we some of the courses offered online through our local community college partner.
+In coordination with school counselors, the dual enrollment team supported students taking dual enrollment and served as the point people in registering them to take college classes.